 One of his first jobs as Prime Minister was overseeing Catholic emancipation.
 It gave almost full civil rights to Catholics within the United Kingdom.
 Feelings on this issue would run high.

-23rd March 1829, the Duke of Wellington got into a disagreement with the Earl of Winchilsea over a recently passed Catholic Relief Bill, this disagreement got so heated that Arthur was challenged to a pistol dual.
+23rd March 1829, the Duke of Wellington got into a disagreement with the Earl of Winchilsea over a recently passed Catholic Relief Bill.
+The disagreement became heated, Arthur had become challenged to a pistol dual.
 Both Arthur and Winchilsea turned up at Battersea Fields (now Battersea Park) in London.
 Arthur took the first shot and intentionally missed, Winchilsea fired his pistol into the air.
 Winchilsea sent Arthur a letter apologising to the Duke for accusing him of having ‘disgraceful and criminal motives.’

 15th September 1830, the Duke of Wellington formally opened the Liverpool and Manchester Railway.
-I was designed and built by George Stephenson (1781-1848).
-It was a major public event, huge crowds lined the track at Liverpool to watch the trains depart for Manchester.
+Designed and built by George Stephenson (1781-1848).
+It had become a major public event, huge crowds lined the track at Liverpool to watch the trains depart for Manchester.
 Arthur and other dignitaries rode on one of the first of eight trains.

 William Huskisson, an MP for Liverpool approached the railway carriage and shook Arthurs hand.
 Just in a moment of distraction, Huskisson stepped back from the carriage while hanging on to the door.
 He then fell onto the railway tracks into the path of an approaching locomotive, named ‘Rocket’.
 Huskisson suffered serious leg injuries, and died later during the night.

 15th November 1830, Arthur experienced a growing amount of unpopularity, personally and politically.
 Riots swept the across the county, as he firmly kept to the Tory policy of no reform and no expansion of suffrage.
-The ‘Iron Duke’ as he was known as, lost a vote of no confidence which ended his term of being the Prime Minister.
-The party was replaced by the Whigs, with Charles Grey, 2nd Earl Grey (1764-1845) as the new Prime Minister.
+The ‘Iron Duke’ as he become known as, lost a vote of no confidence which ended his term as the Prime Minister.
+The party had become replaced by the Whigs, with Charles Grey, 2nd Earl Grey (1764-1845) as the new Prime Minister.

 24th April 1831, his wife Kitty died of cancer.
 He remarked “How strange it was, that people could live together for half a lifetime and only understand each other at the end.”